genomicsclass/book/pages/clt_in_practice.md

 ![Quantile versus quantile plot of simulated ratios versus theoretical normal distribution for four different sample sizes.](figure/clt_in_practice-t_test_qqplot-1.png)

-So we see that for $$N=3$$ the CLT does not provide a usable approximation.
-For $$N=12$$ there is a slight deviation at the higher values, although the approximation appears useful.
-For 25 and 50 the approximation is spot on.
+So we see that for $$N=3$$, the CLT does not provide a usable approximation.
+For $$N=12$$, there is a slight deviation at the higher values, although the approximation appears useful.
+For 25 and 50, the approximation is spot on.

 This simulation only proves that $$N=12$$ is large enough in this case, not in general.
 As mentioned above, we will not be able to perform this simulation in most situations.
 We only use the simulation to illustrate the concepts behind the CLT and its limitations.
-In future sections we will describe the approaches we actually use in practice.
+In future sections, we will describe the approaches we actually use in practice.